top of page

 67286080679__FA6F7FF8-7CD1-428F-94EC-0B8819E302B7.JPG

-UV light was used to adhere glass together.
-A jig allowed for slots to be cut into the turned cork using a table saw.
+UV light glue adhered glass together.
+A jig was used for slots to be cut into the turned cork on the table saw.

 edit12.jpg